ok-nick/opensource.contentauth.org/docs/manifest/validation.md

 When you load an asset, all the manifests in the manifest store are validated and any [failure codes](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_failure_codes) are assigned to the `validation_status` array.
 Inspect the array to find the validation errors.
 Validation returns ONLY error codes; success is not explicitly indicated.

-Only errors that are not already recorded in the `validation_status` of an ingredient are reported.
-See [ValidationStatus](manifest-ref#validationstatus) object in Manifest store reference.

 Manifest validation errors can occur, for example, when:

 - The bits of an asset are edited after it was signed.